It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Terminal de Contenedores de Buenaventura (TCBuen)

-Project: Improved data accuracy, throughput and safety, while decreasing overall operating costs.
-Pre-automation gate transaction times took 6 minutes with 24 people for six lanes.
+Project: TCBuen has improved data accuracy, throughput and safety, while decreasing overall operating costs.
+Pre-automation gate transaction times took six minutes with 24 people for six lanes.
 After automation, times went down to one minute and 20 seconds with eight people for six lanes.

 Enabler: Aptean (Atlanta, www.aptean.com)